lukaszgryglicki/lukaszgryglicki/README.md

     - I'm currently researching [deep ultraviolet photography](https://www.ultravioletphotography.com/content/index.php?/profile/368-lukaszgryglicki/).
     - I also enjoy other EM spectra photography - infrared/ultraviolet (UV: 200-400 nm, NIR: 0.7-1.2 um, thermal IR 7.5-14um).
     - I'm currently using Leica-M system (Lecia M240, Sony A7CII full spectrum converted + adapter, Leica/Voigtlander lenses).
 I'm also using Fuji GFX system (two Fujifilm 50R cameras - one monochrome another full spectrum converted).
-    - In the past was using Nikon (stiull have Nikon Df and a few film bodies, D600 full spectrum and a lot of mostly ancient AI lenses).
+    - In the past was using Nikon (I still have Nikon Df and a few film bodies, D600 full spectrum and a lot of mostly ancient AI lenses + just a few AF screw lenses - I don't have & use AF-S and other "modern" lenses without aperture rings).
-    - I also have Pentax 67 and some Carz Zeiss lenses for Hasselblad-V system (mostly ancient).
+    - I also have Pentax 67 and some Carl Zeiss lenses for Hasselblad-V system (mostly ancient).
     - I'm a member of Mars Society.
     - I like lasers too (have 808nm IR 7W and 445nm 4W AC powered, dream about a portable CO2 > 20W).
     - Enjoying motorbikes and old cars (had BMW E38 V12, have Audi A8 D2 V8).